jaypath/julia_files/AD-EEG-SBIR/DataAnalysis.md

 Data Analysis To Do
-- [ ] Characterize per spike performance of IEDDA
+- [ ] Characterize per discharge performance of IEDDA [IEDDA = our AI discharge detector]
-  - [ ] human mark IEDs in some subsample of AD data
+  - [ ] human mark IEDs in some subsample of AD data - create task for this -create task
+    -assign reviewers
+    -follow up
+    -estimated time:
   - [ ] Run IEDDA on this subsample, check performance, retrain on this data
   - [ ] run IEDDA on held out marked data, check performance
+  - [ ] Run the praxis spike peak/other metrics

 - [ ] Characterize per study performance of IEDDA
   - [ ] Run IEDDA on across data sets, eval Sn, Sp, PPV, NPV at the study level